As a soccer coach, one of the most daunting tasks is conducting tryouts.

 2. Soccer Shooting Drill- Shooting Box

-Now have one of the “outside” players pass the ball to the player in the square.
-Once the “box” player has received the pass, they should try to shoot as quickly as possible.
-Repeat the drill until all players have passed the ball to the player in the box, then rotate players.
+To start the drill, one of the “outside” players passes the ball to the player in the box.
+Once the “box” player has received the pass, they should try to shoot (into either net) as quickly as possible.
+After a few minutes, switch out all players.

 3. Soccer Attacking Drill- Attack the Cones

-Create a 15 X 15-foot box using 4 cones, then place one cone in the center of the box.
-Divide your soccer players into two lines, around 20 feet away from the box.
+Create a 15 X 5-foot box using 4 cones, then place one cone in the center of the box.
+Divide your players into two lines on either end of the field.

-The first player in each line will dribble their ball to the cone in the center and then quickly return to their starting position while trying to maintain control of the ball.
-As players gain confidence, the coach should encourage each player to go faster.
+The first player in each line will dribble their ball to the center, try and knock down the center cone first, and then return to their starting position.
+The next player in line will take their turn.

 4. Soccer Passing Drill- Four Corners